007 MAGAZINE - The World's Foremost James Bond Resource!

 Goldfinger premiere ODEON Leicester Square 17 September 1964

-ABOVE: Goldfinger World Premiere ODEON Leicester Square Thursday September 17, 1964 (top centre) Huge crowds gather outside the ODEON Leicester Square (bottom right) Honor Blackman arrives at the Goldfinger premiere wearing a specially commissioned 22-carat ‘gold finger’ jewel (bottom left) Goldfinger himself Gert Frobe attends the premiere at the ODEON Leicester Square with his wife Beate.
+ABOVE: Goldfinger World Premiere ODEON Leicester Square Thursday September 17, 1964. (top left) Huge crowds gathered outside the ODEON had to be held back by a line of policemen. (right) Honor Blackman arrives at the Goldfinger premiere wearing a specially commissioned 22-carat ‘gold finger’ jewel. (bottom left) Auric Goldfinger himself Gert Frobe attends the premiere at the ODEON Leicester Square with his wife Beate.

 Goldfinger Odeon Leicester Square 1964